netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 * The local module prefix SHOULD be used instead of no prefix in all path expressions.
 * The local module prefix MUST be used instead of no prefix in all "default" statements for an "identityref" or "instance-identifier" data type.
 * The local module prefix MAY be used for references to typedefs, groupings, extensions, features, and identities defined in the module.

+Consistent with {{Section 7.1.4 of !RFC7950}}, the prefix defined by a module SHOULD be used when the module is imported, unless there is a conflict.

 Prefix values SHOULD be short but meaningful to the intended user.
 Prefix values SHOULD NOT conflict with known modules that have been previously published.